edreisMD/plugnplai/README.md

-# 🎸 Plug and PLAI
+# 🎸 Plug and Plai

-Plug and PlAI is an open source library that allows you to manage AI plugins.
+Plug and PlAI is an open source library aiming to make it very easy to incorporate AI plugins to open source LLMs.
 It provides utility functions to load available plugins, get plugin manifests, and extract OpenAPI specifications.

 ## Installation